 How much does a Syracuse premises liability lawyer cost?

 Porter Law Group handles premises liability cases on a contingency fee basis.
 You pay nothing upfront and nothing unless we recover compensation for you.
-The standard fee is one third of the recovery, with expenses advanced by the firm and reimbursed only if we win.
+We work on a contingency fee basis, so you owe no fee unless we win.
 Initial consultations are always free.

 What Clients Say About Porter Law Group